On Dying and Living

 Every day, every single day, a different right-wing politician introduces yet another bill in yet another state (or federally) that will in some way take away the rights or dignity of transgender people and make life harder for a group of people whose lives are already too hard.
 Every day another ignorant politician tries to gain points with their holier-than-thou electorate by introducing legislation to criminalize drag in every form.
 And every day I weep for my trans and drag friends who must suffer the indignity of yahoos who profess to be Christians but who have no empathy and no trace of the Christ they profess to love and follow.

 This has to stop.
 Come on, people.
 Trans people have been with us forever.
 We just didn’t have the means for thousands of years to treat them in the ways that we do now to help them become fully who they are in God’s image.
-Now we do, and we have for decades, and suddenly there is a backlash because our society could deal with a handful of people they considered freaks, but can’t deal with the possibility that their owns sons might be their daughters or their own daughters might be their sons.
+Now we do, and we have for decades, and suddenly there is a backlash because our society could deal with a handful of people they considered freaks, but can’t deal with the possibility that their own sons might be their daughters or their own daughters might be their sons.
 It’s more important to force people to live their lives as a lie than to be their authentic selves because it makes too many people uncomfortable.

 Every day, every single day, trans people, especially black trans women, are already in danger of getting maimed or killed because they have the courage to step into themselves and be themselves with pride.
 These inane, hurtful bills, make that possibility even graver.
 Trans people and drag queens are not out to seduce children.
 Anyone with a brain who is awake in the least knows that the vast majority of child sex abusers are straight white males.
 While the right-wingers would have you believe that transgender people are taking over the world like battalions of aliens attacking from another planet, the reality is that there are not that many trans people in our midst and certainly not enough to fight these battles on their own.